Byron/gitoxide/DEVELOPMENT.md

      best ported to the loose ref database as well.
 That way, there would be one API governing both, unifying sharing on the `repo()`.
    - Ref databases could have methods like `find_in_namespace()' along with the current ones, whereas the current ones delegate to the ones with namespace which may be `None`, to accommodate for the fact that most won't use namespaces.
+   - Use this opportunity to implement a general `Store` for later use with ref-table, and for immediate use in the `Easy` state.
+The packed-buffer along with the stat logic should definitely be placed in there, too, I think, as technically without a maintained packed buffer the whole loose ref DB is quite useless AND the `Store` API won't be equivalent between different implementations.
+AKA, hide implementation details which the packed ref buffer is.
+This would also give it its own Buffer for logs, but that's quite alright, after all these are quite separate from object buffers.

 2. **Parameterize some sort of Policy into linked::ODB/compound::ODB**
    - First off, this needs an experiment to try it out quickly.